harvardinformatics/informatics-website/docs/resources/Tutorials/whole-genome-alignment-cactus.md

 ??? question "2.
 My jobs were running but my Snakemake process crashed because of connection issues/server maintenance!
 What do I do?"

-    ##### 2. My jobs were running but my Snakemake process crashed because of connection issues/server maintenance!
-What do I do?
+    ##### 2. Snakemake crashes

     As long as there wasn't an error with one of the jobs, Snakemake is designed to be able to resume and resubmit jobs pretty seamlessly.
-You just need to run the same command you ran to being with and it should pickup submitting jobs where it left off.
+You just need to run the same command you ran to begin with and it should pickup submitting jobs where it left off.
 You could also run a `--dryrun` first and it should tell you which jobs are left to be done.

 ??? question "3.
 How can I tell if my input Newick tree is rooted?
 If it isn't rooted, how can I root it?
 Or if it is rooted, how can I re-root it?"

     ##### 3. How can I tell if my input Newick tree is rooted?
-If it isn't rooted, how can I root it?
-Or if it is rooted, how can I re-root it

-    The easiest way to check if your tree is rooted is probably to load the tree into R with the `ape` package.
+    The easiest way to check if your tree is rooted is probably to load the tree into [R](https://www.r-project.org/) with the `ape` package.
 This can be done with the following commands:

     ```r
     install.packages("ape") # Only if you don't have it installed already